 Virtual Reality technology can also be used to create telepresence (the feeling of being present at a remote location) experiences as our VR fashion show for Topshop demonstrated and offers the possibility of opening up live events to a global audience.

 Inition’s 3D expertise and technology has been exploited on many AEC projects, both in the design stages and marketing.
 Augmented and virtual reality offer fantastic potential for exploring AEC in intuitive and compelling ways.

-case studyState of the Art Virtual Reality Experience for Ford Kuga
+case studyBP: The Journey of Oil Virtual Reality Experience

 14 Dec 2015 | NewsINITION shortlisted at the 2015 Epica Awards